minghinshi/Revision-Tool/README.md

 To add a new question, start a new line.
 Each line should contain only 1 question, and then a | (vertical bar), and then the model answer.

 If you wish to allow loose marking mode for this question, type another |, followed by a keyword, and then another |, and so on.
 You may have as many keywords as you want in a question (but make sure that the keywords are absolutely necessary in your answer, i.e. not something like 'is', 'the', etc.)

+The validity of the question is checked during initialization.
+A question is considered invalid if there is no question, no answer, or any one of the keywords are blank.